LyzandeR/tableHTML/README.md

 ![simple_table_no_rownames](https://github.com/LyzandeR/tableHTML/blob/master/readme_files/table_no_rownames.PNG)

 The class argument sets the class name for the table.
-The default will be of the form table_<data_frame_name>.
+The default will be of the form table_dataframeName.
 For example, for mtcars the HTML table's class would be table_mtcars.
 This makes it easy to create a css value for it in case there are multiple tables.

 ```R
 mytable <- tableHTML(mtcars)